 Historically, studios relied on subject matter expertise to predict who a film would appeal to, often leaning on the perennial "it's X meets Y" method.
 More recently, studios have augmented expertise-based predictions with customer segmentation, panel-based tracking, and other data driven methodologies.
 However, granular, customer-level predictions have remained elusive, largely due to technological constraints and limited access to quality data.
 Pairing advanced machine learning techniques with an ever-increasing pool of customer data offers an opportunity to change that.

 In this presentation, Matt Nickens and Mitkumar Pandya will discuss the machine learning platform developed by the 20th Century Fox theatrical data science team to enhance our understanding of audiences.

 Would we care about Simba's journey to reclaim the throne if his father didn't die so tragically at the beginning of Lion King?
 Or would Snow White be such an iconic tale without that final magical kiss from a prince?
-Disney knows better than anyone that the key to great storytelling is a compelling beginning, middle, and end, and we can apply the same approach to our research/analytics.
+Disney knows better than anyone that the key to great storytelling is a compelling beginning, middle, and end.
+We can apply the same approach to our research/analytics.
 The journey starts with the end in mind, by aligning with stakeholders on the purpose of the project, examining outcomes, and understanding any obstacles/biases.
 The middle is a deliberate execution of customized research and data analysis that can withstand challenges.
 The end of your journey is a powerful solution that you can present to stakeholders with clear takeaways and recommendations.
 In this session, you'll learn essential tips from internal experts so that you, too, can shape your projects into outstanding data-driven stories.